gentlee/react-redux-cache/README.md

   reducer,
   hooks: {useClient, useMutation, useQuery},
 } = withTypenames<CacheTypenames>().createCache({
-  name: 'cache', // Used as prefix for actions and in default cacheStateSelector for selecting cache state from redux state.
+  name: 'cache', // Used as prefix for actions and in default cacheStateSelector for selecting cache state from the store.
   queries: {
     getUsers: { query: getUsers },
     getUser: {